-Youth Services - This program is primarily funded by U.S. Department of Human and Health Services federal grants as passed through the Texas Department of Health and Human Services.
+Youth Services - This program is primarily funded by the U.S. Department of Health and Human Services federal grants as passed-through from the Texas Department of Health and Human Services.
 The Youth Services Program includes the following components:

 - Substance Abuse Prevention Program This program provides universal drug education and life skills courses as well as prevention and intervention counseling to at-risk youth.
-CFC offers a substance abuse education curriculum to all students, K-12th grade, at Austin High School, South Mayd Elementary and Marshall Middle School, as well as more intensive counseling to students at 14 different schools in the East End.
+CFC offers a substance abuse education curriculum to all students, K-12th grade, at Austin High School, Southmayd Elementary School, and Marshall Middle School, as well as more intensive counseling to students at 14 different schools in the East End.
 Summer programs include a day camp to teach students about substance abuse prevention, life skills group sessions, HIV/AIDS classes, recreational activities, and educational field trips. - Out-of-School and Summer Program This program addresses the lack of positive after school and summer activities in the East End.
-The program components include: academics, enrichment, skill building, and community involvement through sports, arts and crafts, creative writing and homework assistance. - Count Down to College Program This program identifies and recruits high school students who require assistance with educational and career goals.
+The program components include: academics, enrichment, skill building, and community involvement through sports, arts and crafts, creative writing, and homework assistance. - Count Down to College Program This program identifies and recruits high school students who require assistance with their educational and career goals.
 Summer tours to local and other Texas universities are arranged to engage youth in college exposure.
 Activities are supervised by college tour guides and provide exposure to college life, including admissions, school departments, financial aid, campus life, and dorms.
-Students are also engaged in PSAT/ACT mock testing during the summer.
+Students are also engaged in PSAT/ACT mock-testing during the summer.

-Basis of Presentation - The financial statements of CFC have been prepared in accordance with generally accepted accounting principles in the United States of America (U.S. GAAP), which require CFC to report information regarding its financial position and activities according to the following net asset classifications:
+Basis of Accounting - The financial statements of CFC have been prepared in accordance with generally accepted accounting principles in the United States of America (U.S. GAAP).

+Basis of Presentation - CFC is required to report information regarding its financial position and activities according to the following net asset classifications: